 Zambian resident individuals are taxed on dividend income from both Zambian and non-Zambian sources.

 In the case of dividend income received from a Zambian resident company, the WHT deducted on the payment of the dividend should represent the ‘final tax’, and the Zambian resident individual receiving the dividend should not be subject to additional income tax.

 Zambian resident individuals are generally taxed on interest income from both Zambian and non-Zambian sources.

-From 1 January 2013, interest earned by individuals from savings and deposit accounts is exempt from tax.
+From 1 January 2022, interest earned by individuals on interest earning accounts held at banks and institutions registered under the Banking and Financial Services Act, 2017 is exempt from tax.